And how shall they hear without a preacher - Romans 10:14

 Dr. Davis has also served on the faculties of Barry University and Florida A&M University in Tallahassee.
 In 2004 the Journal of Religious Thought accepted publication of his article titled "African American Interpretation of Scripture."
 He is author of the groundbreaking work, "Frederick Douglass: Precursor of Liberation Theology" (Mercer University Press 1, 2005).
 Dr. Davis’ writings on Frederick Douglass are contained in an anthology called "Empire and the Christian Tradition, (Portess Press, 2007).

 He is also the author of the much discussed work titled, "The Black Church Relevant or Irrelevant in the 21st Century”(Smyth & Helwys , 2010), and the recently acclaimed “Bible Study for Busy Pastors and Ministers” (Wipf & Stock, 2011), ready-made lessons to transform members into disciples and an audience into an army.
 His most recent work, "From Wall Street To Main Street - Why America is Being Destroyed from Within" (Wipf and Stock, 2013), challenges us as a country to find our moral compass again, and make God central in our nation.
-"A Dangerous Journey: Those Who Become Jesus’ Disciples: (Christian Publishing House, 2017) What it means to be a disciple and follow a dangerous revolutionary who often comforts the afflicted and afflicts the comfortable.
+"A Dangerous Journey: Those Who Become Jesus’ Disciples:" (Christian Publishing House, 2017) discusses what it means to be a disciple and follow a dangerous revolutionary who often comforts the afflicted and afflicts the comfortable.
 His latest book, "Transforming Faith To Shape the World Around Us!" was published in 2019.

 Dr. Davis is affiliated with the National Baptist Convention, the American Baptist Churches of the South, American Academy of Religion, the NAACP, Ministers' Alliance and Business Operating Self Support (BOSS) in Memphis, Tennessee.
 Pastor Davis has been a frequent radio guest in Memphis, Tennessee, and lectures at colleges, universities, and churches across the nation.
 He was born in Memphis, Tennessee.
 Having previously served as pastor of the First Baptist Church in North Chicago, he was installed on March 7, 2004 as the 21st pastor of The Historic First Baptist Church.
 Pastor Davis currently resides in Williamsburg, Virginia with his wife Myrlene Petit-Frere Davis and three children, Isaac, Nandi and Joel.